Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 Easy Pancake Recipe

 Anyone can make a decent pancake.
-But not everyone can make an AMAZINGLY FLUFFY, GOLDEN BROWN, and HEALTHY pancake that will make your doctor proud.
+But not everyone can make a fluffy, golden brown, and healthy pancake that will make your doctor proud.
 What is the secret to making fluffy pancakes from scratch?

 We know that whole wheat flour has a tendency to yield a denser pancake.
 However, today you will learn how to make a MOIST whole wheat pancake using a special secret ingredient.
 Yes, you read that right.
 Moist, fluffy, and healthier.
 This easy pancake recipe calls for substituting half of white flour with whole wheat flour and...sour cream.
 Just follow the secrets below and you will be on your way to the perfect healthy pancake.

-Let the batter sit at room temperature for at least 10 minutes.
-It allows the flour to absorb some of the liquid in the batter, while allowing the gluten to relax.
-After the batter rests and get slightly bubbly, do not stir it.
+- Let the batter rest for at least 10 minutes: Let the batter sit at room temperature for at least 10 minutes.
+It allows the flour to absorb some of the liquid in the batter while allowing the gluten to relax.
+After the batter rests and gets slightly bubbly, do not stir it.

-For goodness sake, resist the impulse to press down the pancake with your spatula.
+- Don’t Press Your Pancake: For goodness sake, resist the impulse to press down the pancake with your spatula.
 This is not one of those “whack the mole” games.
-Flip it once, and let it do it's thing!
+Flip it once, and let it do its thing!